ogyWorldz/LLM_bot/README.md

 LLM Bot - youtube

 ## Overview
 Create a simple LLM Bot.
+This bot will use youtube transripts to answer questions about the video.

 ## Objectives
 <!-- ~~ ~~ -->